Health Education Specialist

 Health education specialists offer knowledge, skills and training that complements the work of others — health care providers, policy makers, and human resource personnel.

-- Develop programs and events to teach people about health topics or manage their conditions.
+- Develop programs, materials and events to teach people about health topics or manage health conditions.

 - Help people find health services or information.